Why nix

 So here, we'll try to break it down, instead.

-nix is "json on steroids"
+is "json

 In configuration management, you have a choice: data vs. language.